+One example of the importance of this work is with autonomous vehicles.
 If we want users to trust the cars they are in and feel comfortable and willing to relinquish control, autonomous subsystems will have to be able to explain why they took certain actions and show that they can be accountable for errors.
 Explanations will have to be simple enough for users to understand, even when subject to cognitive distractions.

-Our machine understanding work explores techniques for enabling autonomous systems to explain themselves by generating coherent symbolic representations of the relevant antecedents of significant events in the course of driving.
+In response to this, our machine understanding work explores techniques for enabling autonomous systems to explain themselves by generating coherent symbolic representations of the relevant antecedents of significant events in the course of driving.

 Written by Grace Abuhamad.
 The AI Policy Congress benefitted from a unique international perspective as…Read More

 Written by Grace Abuhamad.
 The Current State of Autonomous Vehicles “Level 5 autonomy or flying…Read More